lwxbkr/homepage/content/home/collaborators.md

 active = true
 date = "2017-11-18"

-title = "Collaborators & Adviser"
+title = "Collaborators & Advisers"
 subtitle = "Some of the people we work with"

 # Order that this section will appear in.